adcomsolutions/pampy-servicenow/README.md

   _, false
 )(myMaybeDate);
 ```

+###### Caveats
+* This is a strict type check.
+Inputs that could potentially be cast to Date are still not considered to be a Date!
+* Keep in mind that Dates are also Objects, so it is adviseable to place a Date type check above any Object traversal in the same pattern match statement.

 ##### Equality Matching
 One may also test equality against a Date pattern.
 Equality is evaluated as a strict comparison of the input Date timestamps.
 Unlike type matching, we will attempt casting the right-hand value to a Date before comparing if it is a number or string.